SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 - The transition extends the graph within the node.
 A transition corresponds to an edge that connects two pins within the Node, thereby connecting two trainrun section.
+- If two trains should to make a connection at a station, this can be defined using a connection.
+  The connection links two pins, each have to be associated with a different train.

 Together, these elements form an undirected graph consisting of edges (trainrun section, transitions) and nodes (pins).